 Collaboration skills are essential in the workplace.
 Being able to collaborate well helps you contribute to a team’s creativity, teamwork, productivity, and overall success.

-In this guide, we’ll teach you how to impress hiring managers with your collaboration skills.
+In this guide, we’ll teach you how to impress hiring managers with the right collaboration skills on your resume.
 Here’s what we’ll cover:

 - What are collaboration skills?